sparkflows/sparkflows-docs/docs/operations/regular-maintenance-tasks.rst

     DROP ALL OBJECTS;
     RUNSCRIPT FROM 'mydb.sql';

-.. note::  Make sure to wait for 1 minute between "drop" and "runscript", the file size will be much smaller, As The database file will keep all old information for at least 45 seconds.
+.. note::  Make sure to wait for 1 minute between "drop" and "runscript", the file size will be much smaller, as the database file will keep all old information for at least 45 seconds.

 Deleting Old Files
 ----------------